-Making homemade plant-based vegetable broth is easy because you can use vegetable scraps that you’ve collected.
+Making homemade plant-based Instant Pot vegetable broth is easy because you can use vegetable scraps that you’ve collected.
 I throw my scraps in a large bag and freeze them until I’m ready to make broth.

 Of course, you can make it from fresh store-bought vegetables most of us have already in the kitchen such as onion, celery, carrots, mushrooms, tomatoes, parsley or even broccoli and cauliflower.

 Here’s a few tasty recipes that use vegetable broth: